Notices for Week Beginning 26th June 2016

 |Our Prayer Focus

-- EVENTS We have two family fundraisers coming up - June 3rd Race Night and July 2nd Quiz Night.
-Both start at 7pm, tickets are £3 and there will be hot food and drink to buy.
+- EVENTS Tickets are still available for our Quiz night on Saturday.
+Starts at 7pm, tickets are £3 and there will be hot food and drink to buy.
 Bring all the family for a fun entertaining night out.
 Tickets available from Rev Emma

 - FUTURE OF ST PAULS CHURCH BUILDING We are currently in a consultation period regarding the future use of St Pauls.
-All representations - both for and against - need to be made to London by the 9th May 2016.
-Please write/email Katie Lowe via firstname.lastname@example.org or Katie Lowe, Pastoral Officer, Church House, Great Smith Street, London, SW1P 3AZ.
+The representations made - both for and against - are currently being considered.

 Easter Sunday 2014 was the last service to be held in St Pauls Church, on Derby Lane.
 It was a joyous celebration of Christ's resurrection from the dead with a massive amount of sadness knowing that as a small, but committed, congregation we could no longer manage the parish church building.